getify/asynquence/README.md

 You create a step chain by calling `$AS(...)`. **Each time you call `$AS()`, you create a new, separate step chain.**

+To create a new step, simply call `then(...)` with a function (or multiple functions, see below).
+That function will be executed when that step is ready to be processed, and it will be passed as its first parameter the completion trigger.
+Subsequent parameters, if any, will be any messages passsed on from the immediately previous step.

+The completion trigger that your step function(s) receive can be called directly to indicate success, or you can add the `fail` flag (see examples below) to indicate failure of that step.
+In either case, you can pass one or more messages onto the next step (or the next failure handler) by simply adding them as parameters to the call.

+If you register a step using `then(...)` on a step chain which is already currently complete, that step will be processed immediately.
+Otherwise, calls to `then(...)` will be queued up until that step is ready for processing.

+You can register multiple steps, and multiple failure handlers.
+However, messages from a previous step (success or failure completion) will only be passed to the immediately next registered step (or the next failure handler).
+If you want to propagate along a message through multiple steps, you must do so yourself by making sure you re-pass the received message at each step completion.

+To listen for any step failing, call `or(...)` on your step chain to register a failure callback.
+You can call `or()` as many times as you would like.
+If you call `or()` on a step chain that has already been flagged as failed, the callback you specify will just be executed immediately.

+Passing in multiple functions to `$AS(...)` or `then(...)` creates an [implicit async parallel gate (aka asyncGate.js)](http://github.com/getify/asyncGate.js) across those functions, such that the single step in question isn't complete until all segments of the parallel gate are complete.

+For implicit parallel gate steps, each segment of that gate will receive a copy of the message(s) passed from the previous step.
+Also, all messages from the segments of this gate will be passed along to the next step (or the next failure handler, in the case of a gate segment indicating a failure).

 ## Usage Examples

 Using the following example setup: